FREQUENTLY ASKED EXPORT QUESTIONS from families

 Import Denied – the student was not offered a TE scholarship at this school.

-- What is the next step?
+1. What is the next step?

-- Do I also need to apply for admission?
+1. Do I also need to apply for admission?

 YES.
 All students must formally apply for admission to each college by the college’s posted admission deadline.

-- Where do I find the TE Member Schools?
+1. Where do I find the TE Member Schools?

-- Are transfer students eligible?
+1. Are transfer students eligible?

 DEPENDS.
 Specific policies such as “freshmen only” are noted by individual schools on the TE website, although most schools consider students at all undergraduate class levels.

-- How many semesters does the TE scholarship cover?
+1. How many semesters does the TE scholarship cover?

-- What is the value of the Tuition Exchange scholarship?
+1. What is the value of the Tuition Exchange scholarship?

 It is essential to understand that no monetary funds are exchanged.
 The value of the TE scholarship is tuition OR Set-Rate, whichever is less.
-TE member schools can reduce the amount of the TE scholarship by applying federal or state grant dollars, other institutional grants, and scholarships, and even outside scholarships.
+TE member schools can reduce the amount of the TE scholarship by applying for federal or state grant dollars, other institutional grants, scholarships, and even outside scholarships.
 Be sure to visit the IMPORT schools where your student is considering enrolling for the best understanding and clarification.

-- What is Set-Rate?
+1. What is Set-Rate?

-Set-Rate is the weighted average of all current Tuition Exchange schools’ tuition.
+Set-Rate is the weighted average of all current Tuition Exchange schools' tuition.
+The amount is approved by the Tuition Exchange Board of Directors annually.

 The TE website reflects the scholarship amounts at each school.
-You must review each school where your dependent is seeking a TE scholarship as the amount of each scholarship can vary.
+You must review each school where your dependent is seeking a TE scholarship, as the amount of each scholarship can vary.

-- I missed the TE scholarship deadline, so what are my options?
+1. I missed the TE scholarship deadline, so what are my options?

 Contact your TE Liaison Officer.

-- Since I missed the application deadline, can my dependent apply for the spring term?
+1. Since I missed the application deadline, can my dependent apply for the spring term?

-YES.
-A new application is required for the next academic year.
+Ask the Import school if the student is eligible for consideration.
+If yes, a new application is required for the next academic year.

-21. What happens to my dependent’s tuition exchange if I leave the university?
+1. What happens to my dependent's tuition exchange if I leave the university?

 When you notify the EXPORT employer of your decision to leave, your TE scholarship may expire at the end of the current enrollment period.
-For example, if you tell your EXPORT employer you are resigning July 1, your student’s eligibility expires July 1.
-Likewise, if you notify your EXPORT employer you are leaving effective October 15, your student’s eligibility expires December 31.
+For example, if you tell your EXPORT employer you are resigning on July 1, your student's eligibility expires on July 1.
+Likewise, if you notify your EXPORT employer you are leaving effective October 15, your student's eligibility expires on December 31.
 Any further TE scholarship funding is canceled.

 Notifications of admission must be determined before tuition exchange decisions are made.
 Each school provides its TE announcement date on the TE website.

-23. If my dependent uses the TE program, are they eligible to transfer if their original choice is not a good fit?
+1. If my dependent uses the TE program, are they eligible to transfer if their original choice is not a good fit?

-25. Is there a grade point average (GPA) requirement to continue in the program?
+1. Is there a grade point average (GPA) requirement to continue in the program?